Problem breakdown

 Your audience keeps asking because the answer is hard to find

 Repeated audience questions can reveal where an educational YouTube archive needs source-backed navigation.
+Send one strong source and get a manual review grounded in real videos, not guesses.

-The problem is retrieval
+The problem is usually retrieval or application

-A source-backed page makes the answer findable
+A product layer makes the answer usable

 Mini diagnostic